timkersch/deep-diffusion/README.md

 ## Data
 - Generated data for training the network in /data/gen/ - (samples x features) = (93900 x 288)
-- Generated data for kNN settings comparison with HPC in /data/search/ - (samples x features) = (11000 x 288)
+- Generated data for kNN settings comparison with HPC in /data/search/ - (samples x features) = (21000 x 288)
-- HPC Data for kNN settings comparison in /data/hpc/ - (samples x features) = (50000 x 288)
+- Sample HPC Data for kNN settings comparison in /data/hpc/50000_scanned_voxels.Bfloat - (samples x features) = (50000 x 288)
+- All HPC Data for kNN settings comparison in /data/hpc/data.nii.gz - (shape) = (145 x 174 x 145 x 288)

 All .bfloat datafiles are saved and loaded as binary float32 1-D arrays.